 By definition, a game bird is a bird that is hunted in the wild for sport and/or food.
 Duck and geese also fit into this definition, although duck and geese are also a lot more available in the supermarket, where grouse, partridge, and snipe are often nowhere to be found.
-Most, if not all, game birds—no matter their size—are enjoyed roasted, grilled or fried all over the world.
-This list describes some of the most popular game birds.
+Most, if not all, game birds are enjoyed roasted, grilled, or fried all over the world.

 01 of 07